 Two children in Oregon are in the care of the state after social workers determined their parents’ IQ scores were simply too low to take care of their own children.

 Amy Fabbrini and Eric Ziegler have their sons’ rooms set up for them to live in, yet the boys aren’t home.
 The Oregon state Department of Human Services (DHS) took the couple’s first son, Christopher, away from them shortly after birth.
 When their youngest son, Hunter, was born five months ago, the state took him away as well.

 DHS claimed that confidentiality clauses wouldn’t allow any additional information on the couple, but a spokesperson indicated that “some” of the reasons the two boys were taken from the couple is found in court filings.

 According to court documents, Ziegler scored a 66 on a state-required IQ test, while Fabbrini scored a 72.
-The Oregonian reports that since Fabbrini’s scores placed her at the “extremely low to borderline range of intelligence,” and Ziegler’s results placed him in the in the “mild range of intellectual disability,” their children were “at risk” in their care.
+The Oregonian reports that since Ziegler’s scores placed himat the “extremely low to borderline range of intelligence,” and Fabrini’s results placed her in the “mild range of intellectual disability,” their children were “at risk” in their care.

 — infowe (@infowe) August 1, 2017